Learn How to Snorkel – Basic Skill and Equipment Tips

 Snorkels will get water in them.
 But it is pretty easy to clear it, without removing it from your mouth.
 Just blow out forcefully, and the water will shoot out the top, and or out the purge valve in the bottom.

 The next most important thing is getting fins that are neither too tight, nor too loose.
 Also make sure that no hard plastic parts are rubbing on your feet.
 It should have a soft and flexible rubber boot.
 Hard spots and poor fitting will create blisters after an hour or two, or even a week.

-We prefer closed foot fins, that go completely around our feet, covering our heels.
+We prefer full foot fins, that go completely around our feet, covering our heels.
 But you could also wear booties, and have an open heel fin.
 Read our fins buying guide.

 Unlike in the video above, we don’t tend to put our fins on before we enter the water.
 We find it very awkward, and our chance of falling when entering is much greater.
 We also don’t like getting sand and rocks in our fins.
 Instead we walk in barefoot, if it is a soft sandy beach, or we wear some form of footwear, like flip flops.
 Then once in deeper water, we put on our fins, and attach our shoes to a belt if we use them.

-Why not take a local class?
+Why not take a local class on how to snorkel?
 Most dive shops offer beginning snorkeling classes in swimming pools.
 If you are planning on doing some snorkeling on a vacation, getting the basics down first is a great idea.

 If you are new to snorkeling and you are planning a trip somewhere, it can take a while to build up your stamina to snorkel many spots, or for a long time, in one day.
 The swimming muscles in your legs and the muscles in your throat that allow you to only breathe through your mouth, need to build up their strength at the beginning of a snorkeling trip.
 So, plan to start out slow, with one or two spots for the first day or two, then you can ramp it up.